symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 Snapshot and launch
 ===================

-As you should be well aware by now, |codename|'s launch will happen in two phases.
+As you should be well aware by now, |codename|'s launch is happenning in two phases.

-1. **Snapshot**: When the NIS1 chain reaches block height 3'105'500 a **snapshot** of the contents of all NIS1 accounts will be taken. `This is expected to happen on 12 March 2021, at around 03:50 UTC <https://nem.io/#symbol-countdown>`__.
+1. **Snapshot**: When the NIS1 chain reached block height 3'105'500 a **snapshot** of the contents of all NIS1 accounts was taken.

 2. **Launch**: Afterwards, on March 15th (exact time to be determined), the new |codename| network will **launch** meaning that the nodes managed by NEM Group will be brought online and they will start adding blocks to the shinny new |codename| blockchain.